-- 1. First, some of the local values are initialised, as follows: - the [recurse] flag is set to true; - the [chaining] flag is set to false. - 2.
-Any changes to the [current evaluation context] are made next:

-- the [current element] is parsed for [URI mappings] and these are added to the [list of URI mappings].
-Note that a [URI mapping] will simply overwrite any current mapping in the list that has the same name; - These mappings are provided by @xmlns.
+- 1. First, some of the local values are initialised, as follows: - the [recurse] flag is set to true; - [new subject] is set to null. - 2.
+Any changes to the [current evaluation context] are made next: - the [current element] is parsed for [URI mappings] and these are added to the [list of URI mappings].
+Note that a [URI mapping] will simply overwrite any current mapping in the list that has the same name;

+Mappings are provided by @xmlns.
 The value to be mapped is set by the XML namespace prefix, and the value to map is the value of the attribute-a URI.
 Note that the URI is not processed in any way; in particular if it is a relative path it is not resolved against the [current base].
 Authors are advised to follow best practice for using namespaces, which includes not using relative paths.
+(See [xyz].)

-(See [xyz].) - the [current element] is parsed for any language information, and [language] is set in the [current evaluation context]; Language information can be provided using the general-purpose XML attribute @xml:lang. - the [current element] is parsed for any subject information, and it is used to set the [current resource] value, in the [current evaluation context]; The [current resource] can be set using @about.
-Note that the final value of the [current resource] is an absolute IRI, which means that if @about contains a relative path the value must be normalised against [base] in the [current evaluation context], using the algorithm defined in RFC 3986.
-The value can also be provided by a CURIE, and is processed as defined in CURIE Syntax Definition [p.39].
-Note also that since this attribute can take both URIs and [curie]s, the latter will have been expressed using the [safe CURIE] syntax. - the [current element identifier] is set;
+- the [current element] is parsed for any language information, and [language] is set in the [current evaluation context]; Language information can be provided using the general-purpose XML attribute @xml:lang. - the [current element] is parsed for any subject information, and it is used to set the local value, [new subject];

-The [current element identifier] is set to the value of @about, if present, or the value of @resource, if present, or the value of @href, if present, or the value of @src, if present, or a [blank node].
-This means that the value of the [current element identifier] will not necessarily be the same as the [current resource], since in the absence of an attribute to set its value it will be set to a [blank node], whilst [current resource] inherits from its context.
+The [new subject] is set as follows (in order of priority):

-Note that unless the final value of [current element identifier] is a [blank node] then it will be an absolute IRI, which means that any relative paths must be normalised against [base] in the [current evaluation context], using the algorithm defined in RFC 3986.
-The value might also have been provided as a [curie], and if so, it is processed as defined in CURIE Syntax Definition [p.39].
+by using @about, if present.
+Note that the final value of [new subject] will be an absolute IRI, which means that if @about contains a relative path the value must be normalised against [base] in the [current evaluation context], using the algorithm defined in RFC 3986.
+The value can also be provided by a CURIE, and is processed as defined in CURIE Syntax Definition [p.47].
+Note also that since this attribute can take both URIs and [curie]s, the latter will have been expressed using the [safe CURIE] syntax;